genotrance/nimdeps/README.md

 setupDeps(@["data2.dat", "depDir2"])
 ```

 NOTE: Nimdeps should be invoked prior to loading any of the dependencies so that they are extracted prior to usage.
-At this time, DLL files are not supported since Nim loads libraries prior to nimdeps running.
+At this time, DLL files are not supported if they are loaded using the `{.dynlib.}` pragma since Nim loads such libraries prior to nimdeps running.
+Likewise if they are linked with `-l` since the OS checks for them at load time.
+This can be avoided by manually loading the DLL using the `dynlib` module or lazily loaded using the [lazylib](https://github.com/genotrance/lazylib) package.

 __Feedback__